sacalon/sacalon/README.md

 > You can see more Hascal examples [here](https://github.com/hascal/hascal/tree/main/examples).

 ## Documentation
-> You can find documentations on installation and using Hascal [here](https://github.com/hascal/hascal/tree/main/docs)
+> You can find documentations on installation and using Hascal, [Here](https://github.com/hascal/hascal/tree/main/docs)

 ## Build from source
 > See Build Help Page, [Here](BUILD.md)

-## Syntax

-> You can see Hascal syntax example [here](https://github.com/hascal/hascal/blob/main/syntax.md).

 ## Todo
 - [ ] Change Back-End to C